A domain decomposition approach to pore-network modeling of porous media flow: Numerical results

 \subsection{Realistic geometry}

-We now consider a more realistic geometry, depicted in Figure \ref{fig:DDPNMmesh_case2}, in which the solid particles include elliptical shapes and meta-balls.
+We now consider a more realistic geometry, depicted in Figure \ref{fig:DDPNMmesh_case2}(a), in which the solid particles include elliptical shapes and meta-balls within a rectangular domain $[0,10]\times[0,10]$.
 The figure also illustrates the corresponding domain decomposition and the generated computational meshes.
 The boundary conditions applied are identical to those used in the previous test case described in Section \ref{sec:num_model_pb}.
+For this geometry, we first apply maximal ball algorithm to identify the approximate location of interfaces; we then precisely define the interface positions using the minimal distance between adjacent particles.

-Figure \ref{fig:FEM_sol_case2} presents the finite-element solutions for the velocity magnitude and pressure fields associated with this geometry.
-Figure \ref{fig:DDPNM_FEM_err_case2} shows the corresponding point-wise velocity and pressure errors between the DD-PNM and FE solutions.
+Figure \ref{fig:DDPNMmesh_case2}(b)-(c) presents the finite-element solutions for the velocity magnitude and pressure fields associated with this geometry.
+Panels (d)-(e) shows the corresponding point-wise velocity and pressure errors between the DD-PNM and FE solutions.
 Similar to the previous test case, errors are primarily localized near the throat interfaces.
 The relative error measured in $H^1\times L^2$ norm for the velocity-pressure pair is $0.0013$, demonstrating the high accuracy of the proposed method.
+We report the computational efficiency of the DD-PNM approach.
+While the FE method solves a system with $48944$ DOFs, the DD-PNM method solves smaller local problems in parallel ranging from $163$ to $3201$ DOFs, coupled with a Schur complement system of $91\times 91$.

 Finally, we compare interface tractions obtained using N-PNM (see Section \ref{sec:num_model_pb}) and DD-PNM.
 The results align closely, further validating our approach to recovering C-PNM from DD-PNM.